Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 The full ROP-Chain used in this implementation can be found [here](https://github.com/wiiu-env/wiiuhaxx_common/blob/master/wiiu_browserhax_common.php#L533).

 In addition, a new platform independent [rop-gadget-finder](https://github.com/wiiu-env/RPXGadgetFinder) has been implemented in Java, which is used to find the address of gadgets in system libraries either by a binary pattern or function name.
 This new finder uses [YAML](https://en.wikipedia.org/wiki/YAML) files to specify which gadgets should be searched.
-An example config for gadgets of the coreinit.rpl can be found [here](https://github.com/wiiu-env/wiiuhaxx_common/blob/master/coreinit.yml). {::comment}Not sure if there is supposed to be more here{:/comment}
+An example config for gadgets of the coreinit.rpl can be found [here](https://github.com/wiiu-env/wiiuhaxx_common/blob/master/coreinit.yml).

 # Browser exploit payload